eld120/actq/README.md

 ### Quickstart

-To start a local dev server on localhost:8080 run: `npm start`
+To start a local dev server on localhost:8080 run: `./start`

 ### Push site to staging